There is someone lies dead in the bushes,

 but since begging does not pay a bill,

-he exploited alternative incomes,
+he looked for alternative incomes,

-not depending on people’s good will.
+not depending on people's goodwill.

 All those silver-spooned folk in their coaches